Health Care Reform - Medicaid Expansion

 Authored By: Northwest Justice Project

-5180EN - If you do not have health insurance or your health insurance does not cover the care you need, you may have new options under the Affordable Care Act, the federal health reform law.
+If you do not have health insurance, or your insurance does not cover the care you need, you may have options under the Affordable Care Act, the federal health reform law. #5180EN

 - What is Medicaid?

 - Am I eligible for Medicaid Expansion?